octobercms/docs/backend-relations.md

 > **Note**: Very often the relation behavior is used together with the [form behavior](form).

 <a name="configuring-relation"></a>
-## Configuring the relation behavior
+## Configuring the Relation Behavior

 The configuration file referred in the `$relationConfig` property is defined in YAML format.
 The file should be placed into the controller's [views directory](controllers-ajax/#introduction).
 The required configuration depends on the [relationship type](#relationship-types) between the target model and the related model.